Last Updated: September 12, 2022

-This document will be amended by the KKBA board and all senior instructors as the pandemic situation changes and new best practices are adopted by our communities.
+This document will be amended by the KKBA board as the pandemic situation changes and new best practices are adopted by our communities.
 Also, note that each club may have additional guidelines particular to their martial art.
 Be sure to review any additional policies provided by your instructors.

 - All KKBA members are expected to follow the guidelines for preventing the spread of the COVID-19 virus issued by the Government of Alberta.
 Information on these guidelines can be found here: https://www.alberta.ca/prevent-the-spread.aspx

-- All KKBA members are expected to follow any rules set forth by our practice facility, namely the Ruth Carse Centre for Dance.
-Please observe all rules posted in the building.
+- All KKBA members are expected to follow any rules set by our practice facilities, namely the Ukrainian National Federation, the Greenfield Community League, and the Edmonton Japanese Community Association.
+Please observe all rules posted in the buildings.

 - The most important thing one can do to prevent transmission of the virus is to self-isolate when experiencing any symptoms.
 While the measures in this policy try to reduce transmission, they are not comprehensive or guaranteed.
 Our martial arts are deemed high-risk activities and therefore it is important to be mindful not to expose others on the chance that you may have contracted the virus.
 It is important to not downplay any possible illness even if they might be related to allergies as it is extremely difficult to judge if the illness is COVID related.